-Xiaomi WiFi 6 router
+Xiaomi WiFi 6 Router (2021)

 The first WiFi 6 router from Xiaomi is also the most powerful model.
 It is the Xiaomi AX3600 router , which we reported about a few months ago.
 The router is currently only available as an import from China.
 At the end of March, Xiaomi also announced the global market launch.
 It is not yet known when it will happen.
 The RRP should then be 119,99 euros.

-The AX3600 router is the top model of the new router series.
-Xiaomi has given the router a considerable amount of hardware that can be converted into one Qualcomm IPQ8071A CPU (4 Cortex-A57, 1 GHz clock rate), one Dual-core NPU chip and 512MB of memory divided.
-As the name suggests, it is a router that includes all current WiFi protocols IEEE 802.11ax supported.
-That would also be theoretical 6 GHz WLAN possible, which is currently not activated.
-The operating system is MiWiFi that on OpenWRT based.
-Resourceful developers are already working on an alternative firmware, which makes the router a good deal more interesting.
+The AX3600 router is the top model in the new router series.
+Xiaomi has given the router considerable hardware, which is divided into a Qualcomm IPQ8071A CPU (4 Cortex-A57, 1 GHz clock rate), a dual-core NPU chip and 512MB of memory.
+As the name suggests, it is a router that supports all current WiFi protocols, including IEEE 802.11ax.
+Theoretically, 6 GHz WLAN would also be possible with this, but this is currently not activated.
+The operating system is MiWiFi, which is based on OpenWRT.
+Resourceful developers are already working on an alternative firmware, which makes the router even more interesting.

 Xiaomi Redmi AX5